Bum Farto: Arrest and conviction

-In 1976, Farto was arrested and charged with selling cocaine and marijuana to an undercover officer in a sting operation called Operation Conch, a six-month investigation undertaken by the U.S. Drug Enforcement Administration, the Florida Department of Law Enforcement, and the Dade County Organized Crime Bureau.
+In the 1970s, Florida governor Reubin Askew ordered an investigation into the drug trade in Key West.
+The U.S. Drug Enforcement Administration, the Florida Department of Law Enforcement, and the Dade County Organized Crime Bureau worked together to formulate Operation Conch, a six-month sting investigation.
+Titus Walters, an informant, introduced Bum Farto to undercover agent Larry Dollar, who offered Farto a gold diamond ring in exchange for an ounce of cocaine.
+Farto delayed the transaction, saying that he needed time to source the cocaine.
+Bum ultimately traded the cocaine to Dollar and was photographed in the act before being arrested on September 9, 1975.

 He was the first of twenty-eight drug dealers arrested.
 He was brought to county jail with fellow narcotics criminal Manny James, the city attorney and son of the police chief.
 A crowd of 200 gathered to watch, including a wanted heroin dealer whom agents recognized and arrested from the crowd.
 Farto was convicted in 30 minutes in early February 1976.

-Disappearance
+Disappearance and legacy

 After being convicted of drug trafficking, Farto faced a prison sentence of up to 31 years, but he disappeared before he could be sentenced.
-On February 16, 1976, he jumped his $25,000 bail and drove a rental car north out of Key West, at which point he disappeared.
+On February 16, 1976, he jumped his $25,000 bail and drove a rented Pontiac LeMans north on U.S. Route 1 out of Key West, at which point he disappeared.
 Bum Farto was so well-known that when his wanted poster in the police station was torn up by an unknown vandal, the police chief did not replace it because "[e]verybody here knows what he looks like anyway".
 A Key West shop sold t-shirts with slogans such as "Where is Bum Farto?", "The Answer is Bum's Away", and "What ever happened to El Jefe?"
-The shopkeeper said the t-shirts were purchased in large numbers, and he reported that his buyers were "probably kids who like to do a lot of coke", as well as Charles Addams.

-Due to his recent drug conviction and the mysterious circumstances of his disappearance, many conspiracy theories surrounding Bum Farto's disappearance and fate began to crop up.
-Many theorized that Bum Farto had been killed by organized crime, while others believed he was still alive and hiding out in either Spain or Latin America.
-In 1980, Bum Farto was supposedly sighted in Costa Rica, the supposed sighting made headlines in Key West, however nothing came of it.
-American musician Jimmy Buffett would reference the conspiracy that Bum Farto was hiding out in Latin America in his song Landfall, when he would say, "Bum's down in Capos".
+Due to his drug conviction and the mysterious circumstances of his disappearance, conspiracy theories surrounding Bum Farto's disappearance and fate began to spread rapidly.
+In 1980, Bum Farto was supposedly sighted at the American embassy in Costa Rica, and six residents of Golfito stated that they recognized him.
+American musician Jimmy Buffett would reference the theory that Bum Farto was hiding out in Costa Rica in his song "Landfall", in which he said, "Bum's down in Quepos".
+Farto's attorney, Manny James, reportedly once wore a shirt with the slogan "Bum is Alive and Well in Spain" written on it.

 In 1986, Bum Farto was declared legally dead so that his wife could collect his pension and insurance policies, worth about $5,000 and $2,000, respectively.
+Farto's life story was the subject of a seven-episode podcast titled The Bum Farto Story in 2020 and a musical by Pamela Stephenson called Bum Farto – The Musical in 2021.
+Farto's desk and uniforms are on display in the Key West Firehouse Museum.